top of page

 • Smoked paprika or cayenne pepper

 No matter what ingredients you use, the key is blending them together in harmony so that no one flavor overpowers the others.
-Use your creativity and don’t be afraid
+Use your creativity and don’t be afraid.

 How to Make Your Own Cookout Sauce at Home